 For years, strangers have often told me I had loose laces walking – stopping to tie them is often a minor inconvenience to getting where I need to go.
 In that regard, the Allbirds Tree Loungers integrate a heady combination of comfort, aesthetics and value with its laceless vision, promising to be that Toms upgrade from the 2010s.1

-Designed as a quick grab-and-go errand shoe, the Allbirds Tree Loungers retail for $98.
-However, as excited as we were for them to be a full replacement for everyday sneaking, they actually aren’t our first pick if we knew we were going to be actively on our feet all day.
+Designed as a quick grab-and-go errand shoe, the Allbirds Tree Loungers retail for $100.
+As excited as we were for them to be a full replacement for everyday sneaking, they actually aren’t our first pick if we knew we were going to be actively on our feet all day.

 For those office workers—raise your hand if you are one 🙋—the Loungers aren’t a terrible shoe.
-If the daily commute means heading out on a car or a train, and/or sitting down at a desk for the work day, these are decent.
+If the daily commute means heading out on a car or a train, and/or sitting down at a desk for the work day, these are a great option.